Homemade chalkboard paint allows you to turn surfaces into slates for writing and drawing. Learn how to make chalkboard paint in any color.

 Chalkboard paint is amazing stuff.
 I discovered it a few years ago when we did our middle son’s bedroom and now I am discovering new ways to use it.
 In addition to Mommy’s Command Central I built in the kitchen, I also have chalkboards in all three kids’ rooms, on my entry closet doors (for leaving messages and reminders to one another), and on my big storage jars, which I use for flour, sugar, etc.

 After two years of purchasing Rust-Oleum chalkboard paint, I discovered that you could make your own.
 You can create any color you want.
 The sky is the limit.
 In fact, sky blue is the color we are using for today’s tutorial.

 Making chalkboard paint takes only 2 ingredients and less than 5 minutes.
 You’ll be painting everything you own in no time at all!

 Combine acrylic paint (mix colors to create one you love) and white non-mixed non-sanded grout at a rate of 1 part grout to 8 parts paint.
 In other words, 1 cup of paint would require 2 tablespoons of grout because there are 16 tablespoons in a cup.

 Stir the grout into the paint until no lumps remain.
-Because the grout is very powdery, you should do this in a well ventilated area.
-Paint onto practically any surface.
-It may take 3 or 4 coats.
-I recommend lightly sanding between coats so it doesn’t get lumpy.
+Because the grout is very powdery, you should do this in a well-ventilated area.
+Your homemade chalkboard paint is done!

-Cleaning Chalkboard Paint
+Cleaning Your Chalkboard Paint Projects

 When you are ready to remove your old art, the best cleaner in the world is Coke (yes, the soda).
 It removes the dusty haze, doesn’t wash off the paint, and leaves no sticky residue.
 Who would have thought?